 We invite you to support future scholarship by contributing to The David A. Zlotnick MD Memorial Endowed Fund.
 As the Fund grows, the payout can award more scholars in his legacy.
 Visit the Zlotnick Scholarship donation page to make your gift today.

-Scholars will be selected from the pool of Mary Duke Biddle scholars each year.
-Application deadlines and information are available on the MDB program page.
+Scholars will be selected from the pool of Stanford Global Child Health Travel Scholarship awardees each year.
+Application deadlines and information are available on the program page.

 2019 Scholar, Jecca Steinberg